pwFoo/Mastodon-OAuth-Documentation/README.md

 ### redirect_uris

 Same URL you will use during the authorization step below.
-We register it here for security reason (section 10.0).
+We register it here for security reasons (see section 10.0).

 You have two options:

-1. Set this to the URL the user's web browser will request after the user has authorized or denied your app.
-Mastodon will append query parameters like `code` or `error` with urlencoded values.
+1. Set this to the URL the user's browser will request after your app has been authorized (or denied).
+Mastodon will append query parameters like `code` or `error` with url-encoded values.

     1. On some mobile platforms, the web browser will invoke a certain app when a certain URL Scheme is encountered.
 Use this to give your app access to the URL and to process the query parameter(s).

-    2. On some platforms, the web browser will send the request to a local http server with a URL like `http://localhost`
+    2. On some platforms, the web browser will send the request to a local http server when supplied a URL like `http://localhost`

     3. Some apps have servers running the URL site and can securely communicate with them

-or,
+or

 2. Set this to `urn:ietf:wg:oauth:2.0:oob` if no URL should be set.
 Mastodon will present the user with the authorization code that the user can copy and paste into your app.